EVEInsight/Insight/Installation.md

 10. See [inviting your bot](#inviting-your-bot) to invite your newly created bot to your Discord server.

 ## Updating
-1. Delete all files in your current EVE-Insight directory except **Database.db** and **config.ini**.
+1. Download the latest Insight release archive for your operating system from [github](https://github.com/Nathan-LS/Insight/releases).
-2. Download and extract the latest Insight release into your current EVE-Insight project directory.
+1. Extract the archive overwriting all files in your current EVE-Insight directory except **Database.db** and **config.ini**.

 ## Inviting your bot
 1. Find your Discord application's id from [Discord Apps](https://discordapp.com/developers/applications/me).